nmarsollier/viaduct/README.md

     See the <a href="https://viaduct.airbnb.tech/docs/">User Manual</a> for deployment instructions and end user documentation.
 </p>

+> [!WARNING]
+> The Viaduct engine is in production, at scale, at Airbnb where it has proven reliable.
+The developer API of Viaduct is under active development.
+In [our roadmap](https://viaduct.airbnb.tech/roadmap) we indicate which parts of the API are more or less subject to future change.
+This is a good time to join the project and influence the direction that this API takes!

 # Vision

 Viaduct is an open source data-oriented service mesh.
 As an open source initiative, Viaduct is committed to fostering an inclusive and collaborative community where external developers can contribute, innovate, and help shape the future of data-oriented development.